StratifyLabs/StratifyBlog/content/device/2021-01-10-Schematic-Design-Review-Checklist.md

 - Check Version
 - Ensure FETs are in a known state at startup (before firmware is driving them)
 - Add a test point to every node (if practical)
+- Low speed lines going off the PCB should have RF filtering (ferrites)